 Once you wash or boil your pumpkin seeds, transfer cleaned pumpkin seeds to a clean dish towel or paper towel.
 Dry pumpkin seeds by patting or pressing them to get rid of as much moisture as possible; there is no need to let them dry overnight.
 At this point, you can decide if you want to enjoy them raw, roasted, or boiled.

 How To Roast Pumpkin Seeds And Turn Into Delicious Snack

 There are many roasted pumpkin seeds recipes out there.
 From savory to sweet, it is up to you how you want to flavor it.

-- Once you seasoned your pumpkin seeds, place the baking sheet in a large pan and place your pumpkin seeds in the baking pan.
-Make sure the pumpkin seeds are next to each other and not on top of each other, so they can be roasted evenly.
+- Once you have seasoned your pumpkin seeds, place the baking sheet or parchment paper in a large baking pan and place your pumpkin seeds in the baking pan.
+For even roasting, ensure that the pumpkin seeds are arranged in a single layer, avoiding any overlap or stacking, allowing them to roast uniformly.

 - Then bake at 300F for about 20 to 25 minutes.
 If it is baking unevenly, be sure to stir midway and flip the seeds with a spatula.

 - Once they turn slightly brown, remove the pumpkin seeds from the oven and let them cool down.

 - Store your roasted pumpkin seeds at room temperature.